datagrok-ai/public/help/access/databases.md

 :::tip

-You can reuse existing input parameters as values within parameter _choice_ queries.
+Parameter's choices, validators, and suggestions can depend on the value of another parameter.
 This is useful when creating queries with hierarchical choices, where each subsequent parameter depends on the previous one.
 To do this, specify the input parameter you want to reuse and its default value, if applicable.
 Then, define the choices query using the `Query()` function and reference the input parameter using the `@` symbol.

 <details>
 <summary> Here's an example </summary>